 When applying to work as a legal assistant, you will be required to submit your resume.
 Remember that the resume may not be enough to compel the hiring manager.
-You can increase your chances of getting the position by writing a legal assistant cover letter.
+You can increase your chances of getting the position by writing a cover letter.
 It allows you to explain why you are a perfect fit for the job.
-However, it is crucial to understand critical aspects like its purpose and how it should be written.
-This information will help you ensure that your cover letter conveys your professionalism and legal prowess.
-The information provided in this article will enable you to write an effective cover letter.

 Purpose

-The main aim of the legal assistant cover letter is to expound on the details provided in your resume.
-It enables you to elaborate on how your skill and qualifications make you a perfect fit for the position you are applying for.
+The main aim of the cover letter is to expound on the details provided in your resume.
+It enables you to elaborate on how your skills and qualifications make you a perfect fit for the position you are applying for.
 It also enables you to establish a personal connection with the hiring manager by conveying your details in a friendly but professional manner.
-Unlike a resume, your legal assistant cover letter can be used to provide a brief background explaining why you decided to apply for the role.
+Unlike a resume, your cover letter can be used to provide a brief background explaining why you decided to apply for the role.
 You can also convey your personality and passion for the job using the cover letter.

-Which qualities are required for a legal assistant job?
+Which qualities are required for the job?

 A legal assistant should have relevant education, namely a paralegal associate’s degree.
 You must also have subject matter expertise relevant to the industry you are applying to.
-You will need to show skills like; legal knowledge of the system and its procedures, organizational skills, interpersonal communication skills, detail-oriented writing skills, multitasking, teamwork, adaptability, critical thinking, knowledge of legal terminology and documentation, etc. Highlighting these skills will help make the cover letter more effective.
+You will need to show skills like legal knowledge of the system and its procedures, organizational skills, interpersonal communication skills, detail-oriented writing skills, multitasking, teamwork, adaptability, critical thinking, knowledge of terminology and documentation, etc. Highlighting these skills will help make the cover letter more effective.

-How to Format a Legal Assistant Cover Letter
+How to Format a Cover Letter

 The following should be considered when formatting a cover letter:

-- The font type should be Arial, Calibri, Times New Roman, or Georgia.
+• The font type should be Arial, Calibri, Times New Roman, or Georgia.

-- You should use a font size of between 10-12 points.
+• You should use a font size of between 10-12 points.

-- One inch of margin should be used on all sides of the letter
+• One inch of margin should be used on all sides of the letter

-- Your letter should be one page long
+• Your letter should be one page long

-- You should ensure that the letter is left aligned
+• You should ensure that the letter is left aligned

 Subject line